 Karen Bluth, PhD, is an Assistant Professor in the Department of Psychiatry at the University of North Carolina, Chapel Hill.
 A lifelong educator with 18 years of classroom experience, Karen is also a mindfulness and self-compassion teacher, and has been a mindfulness practitioner for over 40 years.
 Karen’s research focuses on the roles that self-compassion and mindfulness play in promoting well-being in adolescents.
 She is co-creator of the curriculum Making Friends with Yourself: A Mindful Self-Compassion Program for Teens, the teen adaptation of Mindful Self-Compassion for adults, and travels internationally to train teachers to teach this curriculum.
 She is also author of the book The Self-Compassion Workbook for Teens: Mindfulness and Compassion Skills to Overcome Self-Criticism and Embrace Who You Are.

-Megan Sweet, EdD, is the Sr. Director of Program and Impact at Mindful Schools.
-Megan is an experienced Network Lead with a demonstrated history of working in the educational management industry.
+Megan Sweet, EdD, is an experienced Network Lead with a demonstrated history of working in the educational management industry.
 She is skilled in Educational Consulting, Lesson Planning, Educational Technology, Instructional Design, and Curriculum Development.
 Megan has experience as a school teacher, school district administrator, and a leader in school transformation.
 She is the author of An Educator’s Guide for Using Your 3 Eyes and is the host of a nationally-syndicated radio show The Awakening Educator.